The top 10 tips for secure remote working

 From an Information Security perspective, the basic principle is that the security of the data you are protecting needs to be maintained whether your staff is working in the office or from home.

 To assist organisation’s with these challenges the following guidelines have been put together by Unity to prevent these security-related issues as their staff work from home more frequently.

 The top 10 tips for secure remote working:-

 1. Authentication is your 1st line of defense

-The message for organisation’s is to promote good password practices and the use of multi factor authentication as standard across corporate and personal accounts.
+The message for organisation’s is to promote good password practices and the use of multi-factor authentication as a standard across corporate and personal accounts.